visualskyrim/DataEngineerChallenge/README.md

 - Easier and faster to calculate duration, session number and average accesses per session, since they are already aggregated at session level.
 - Avoid confusion about "*If a session last for two hours, and then we check the session number for each hour, should this session count as 1 session on each hour?*"

 Other that that, we will also output the pending accesses that are not yet being cut into a session.
 This result will be used as the input for next hour's batch.

+#### Traffic is very unstable

+Noticed that the traffic changes quite a lot from hour to hour.
+I'm not sure if this reflects the real traffic trend, but if so, might need to consider dynamic allocation to make job to get required resource easily.